 How to Wire a Honeywell Thermostat

-Wiring Instruction Guide for a Honeywell Heating Thermostat: Typical Thermostat Wiring for Furnace Heating and Air Conditioning.
+How do I connect the wires for a heater thermostat?
+Wiring Instruction Heating Thermostat, Typical Thermostat Wiring for Furnace Heating and Air Conditioning.

 Wiring Guide for a Honeywell Thermostat